Schaumburg Workers' Compensation Attorney

 The City of Schaumburg is mostly noted for its associated with some of the world's largest technology companies, which have chosen the city for their world or North American headquarters.
 Numerous manufacturers and transportation companies are among its 5,000 employers.

 The Schaumburg workers compensation attorneys of Rosenfeld Injury Lawyers LLC consider it our duty to protect the interests and rights of every worker who goes to work each day knowing that he or she may be injured in a workplace accident.
-It is far too common that insurance companies representing victims' employers take advantage of those who are already down and we will fight on your behalf to maximize your financial recovery.
+It is far too commonplace that insurance companies representing victims' employers take advantage of those who are already down, and we will fight on your behalf to maximize your financial recovery.